antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Let's follow these steps to get a first look at gene expressions in one of the colon cancer datasets that is hosted in R2, a dataset that is called "Mixed Colon - Marra - 64 - MAS5.0 - u133p2".<br>
-Datasets have a structured naming in R2, using the following rules: Category + Tissue/ Tumor -  author - number_of_samples_N - normalization - chiptype.
+Datasets have a structured naming in R2, using the following rules:<br>
+Category - Tissue/ Tumor -  author - number of samples (N) - normalization - chiptype.<br>
 In our case the dataset name tells us that the dataset contains normal and tumor samples (*mixed*) of *colon* tissue; *Marra* is the author and there are *64* samples.

 * We leave Box 1 as is, because we will look only in a single dataset.
 * In order to find the above-mentioned dataset in R2, click on the text of the currently selected dataset in box 2.

-* A grid pops up that shows all the datasets that are currently available to you.
-Each row is a dataset and each column contains a different searchable characteristic of the datasets.
-In the bottom right corner of the grid, find the number of rows, i.e. available datasets.
+A grid pops up that shows all the datasets that are currently available to you.
+Each row is a dataset and each column contains a different searchable characteristic of the datasets.<br>
+ In the bottom right corner of the grid, you can find the number of rows, i.e. available datasets.
-*  Under the header *Tissue/Tumor* type the keyword **colon** in the white text-field filter, and check the adapted number of rows in the bottom right corner to find out how many colon related sets R2 is hosting.
+*  Under the header *Tissue/Tumor* type the keyword **colon** in the white text-field filter, and check the adapted number of rows in the bottom right corner to find out how many data sets R2 is hosting with the keyword colon in its name.
 * Find the RNA expression dataset from *Author* **Marra** and click on the row of the dataset that contains **64** samples (*N*).
 In the information panel below the grid, you find more information about this dataset.
 Quickly glance over the summary of the study.